-- obtain evidence to support the determined market value
+- obtaining evidence to support the determined market value

-- assess and document whether the basis for the valuation is appropriate given the nature of the asset.
+- assessing and documenting whether the basis for the valuation is appropriate given the nature of the asset.

 - where there is insufficient evidence, they must consider modifying the SMSF independent auditor’s report and lodge an auditor contravention report.